Cogitri/cogitri.dev/content/post/04-learning-webapplication-stuff.md

 * input type="radio"
 	* Buttons
 	* Need an extra value="" attribute

 * input type="email"
 	* HTML5 specific
 	* Not supported by all browsers (e.g. IE9 and earlier)

 * input type="date"
 	* HTML5 specific
 	* Not supported by all browsers (e.g. Safari, IE11 and earlier)

 * "textarea"
 	* Defines an extra text field to enter
 	* Syntax:

 		```c
 		<textarea rows="4" cols="50">
 			Enter default text here...
 		</textarea>
 		```

+# Cryptography

+* Encryption of transmitted data

+* Uses a key to decrypt transmitted data

+* Used to make data transfer more safe

+## Key Exchange

+* Key exchange has to be safe
+	* Symmetrical key exchange (key gets sent to user)
+	* By safe channel
+	* By carrier

+* Key gets calculated by safe algorithm
+	* Asymmetrical key exchange

+### Diffie Hellman Key Exchange Algorithm

+* Asymmetrical
+	* Public Key
+		* Viewable by everyone
+	* Private Key
+		* Both server and client have their own Private Keys
+	* Mixture of individual Private and open Public Key create new key
+	* Both exchange their newly created key
+	-> Reverse engineering is impossible
+	* Both use these new keys in combination with their private key to create another new key
+	-> This key is identical and is used to decrypt transferred files

+### Caesar Cipher

+* Cleartext gets shifted by a certain amount

+* Not particulary safe

+* Especially easy to crack when analyzing commonly used letters and comparing ciphered content
+	* Example:
+		* German texts most commonly use the letter 'E'
+		* The ciphered text has the letter 'O' most commonly used and is German
+		-> The key must be 'J'

+* An alphabet letter serves as the key (not case-sensitive)
+	* The letter's position is used to determine the shifting (with a being 1 shift)
+	* Example:
+		Key: A
+		Clear: Test
+		Encrypted: Uftu

+* Special occasion: ROT13
+	* Uses the letter 'M' to shift (-> shifts by 13 letters) (-> 2 "M-shifts" restore original)
+	* Sometimes used in chatrooms

+### Vigenère Cipher

+* Similar to Caesar Cipher, but safer

+* Uses an individual letter for each cleartext letter instead of one letter only

+* Example:
+	Key: ABC
+	Clear: ABC
+	Encrypted: ACE

+* If the text is longer than the key, the key is repeated

+* If the key length is known, it can be cracked using the most-commonly-used-letters method

+* Weak against known-plaintext attacks

+### AES (Advanced Encryption Standard) Rijndael

+* Symmetrical key exchange

+* Standard algorithm to use

+* Has only been cracked theoretically 10 years after its launch

+* Block cipher
+	* Cleartext gets split up in data blocks
+	* Data blocks have set bit lenght
+	* Each block gets ciphered individually

+* Data blocks are 128 bits each

+* Key blocks are either 128 bits (AES-128), 192 bits (AES-192), or 256 bits (AES-256) long

+* Substitute & Permutation
+	* Permutiation mixes the order of multiple numbers
+		* E.g. 5,4,3 can be written as: "5,3,4", "4,5,3", "4,3,5", "3,4,5", "3,5,4"
+		* Grows with the faculty of how many number are mixed

+* <a href="https://www.youtube.com/watch?v=gP4PqVGudtg">AES Rijndael Explained - YT</a>

+* <a href="http://www.formaestudio.com/rijndaelinspector/">AES Rijndael Explained - Flash</a>

+* **YT and Flash are identical in their content**